-What Does Workers’ Comp for Small Business Insurance Cover?
+What Does Workers Compensation for Small Business Insurance Cover?

 Workplace accidents that lead to physical injuries are the most common case.
 The employee will have their medical expenses covered.
 They might also get a part of their wages back while recovering.

 Occupational illnesses are another common situation where employees are eligible for insurance.
-These include things like carpal tunnel syndrome, which is prevalent among office workers.
+These include carpal tunnel syndrome, which is prevalent among office workers.

-Sometimes, injuries can lead to a permanent disability.
-Besides covering medical bills, the worker is eligible to receive a part of their wage for a time even if they are unable to work anymore.
+Sometimes, injuries can lead to permanent disability.
+Besides covering medical bills, workers can receive a part of their wage for a time, even if they cannot work anymore.

-Finally, if an employee dies of an injury sustained at work, their significant others are eligible to receive compensation in their stead.
+If an employee dies of an injury sustained at work, their significant others are eligible for compensation.

 There are several instances where employees are not eligible for workers’ compensation.

 One example would be injuries outside of work.
-If an employee suffers an injury during their commute, they are typically not eligible for workers’ compensation.
+Employees who suffer an injury during their commute are typically not eligible for workers’ compensation.